imshenshen/obsidian-sticky-heading/README.md

 ## known issues
 ### flicker when setting stickyType to 'prevToH1'
 when setting stickyType to 'prevToH1', When you scroll the screen and the number of sticky headings changes, the sticky heading container will flicker.
-This is because the plugin needs to calculate the position according to the number of sticky headings.
+This is because the plugin needs to calculate the position according to the current number of sticky headings.

 ### not work for reading mode
 This plugin mainly aims to solve the problem of: when writing in fragmented time, I often forget which heading level I am currently at, or which level I should use for the next heading.